GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/installation/installation_methods.md

 :::::

 :::::{tab-item} c program
-First, follow the instructions from {ref}`sec:stand-alone-install`.
+First, follow the instructions from {ref}`part:user_manual:chap:installation:sec:stand-alone-install`.
 The library can be found in the `build/lib/` directory with the name `libWorldBuilder.a`.
 Link your project with this file.

 The only file you need to include in your code is `world_builder/wrapper_c.h`.
 Create a void variable which is a pointer to a pointer and set it so NULL (e.g. `void **ptr_ptr_world`), and create a pointer to a c-string (e.g. `char *world_builder_file`).